European Cycling Routes

-A Cycling for Softies tour is about three things: wine, food and cycling.
-Gliding along stunning coastal paths and rolling through a seemingly endless expanse of vineyards, a gentle cycling holiday in France or Italy is tonic for the soul, conjuring up as many smells and tastes as it does splendid views.
+A Cycling for Softies gourmet cycling tour is about three things: wine, food and cycling.
+Gliding along stunning coastal paths by bike and rolling through a seemingly endless expanse of vineyards, a gentle cycling holiday in France or Italy is tonic for the soul, conjuring up as many smells and tastes as it does splendid views.

 You'll find sauerkraut, or as it’s regionally known, choucroute, very much at large here, as well as several varieties of sausage.
 The tarte flambée is a delicious regional pizza-esque dish.
 Alsace is, in fact, known for its tarts – sweet and savoury – as well as its mouth-watering and hearty meat stews.